 In addition to the roles and responsibilities of a product manager mentioned in the previous section, they are also responsible for the following:

 - Developing messaging and core positioning for the product

-- Performing the product demonstrations to customers
+- Performing product demonstrations to customers

 - Setting pricing to meet profitability and revenue goals

-- Developing a monthly revenue forecast
+- Creating a monthly revenue forecast

 - Developing sales collateral and tools